Website icon Xpert.Digital

 🏞️ Cool oases such as parks with shaded seating and water features offer protection from the heat.

-🌳 The Smart Columbarium as an innovative solution for space saving and urban development
+🌳 The Smart Columbarium as an innovative solution for saving space and urban development.

-Hashtags: #ClimateChange #HeatResistantCity #Sustainability #Greenspaces #BuildingIntegratedPhotovoltaics
+Hashtags: #ClimateChange #HeatResistantCity #Sustainability #GreenSpaces #BuildingIntegratedPhotovoltaics

-More about it here:
+More information here:

-Xpert.Plus is a project from Xpert.Digital.
-We have many years of experience in supporting and advising on storage solutions and in warehouse optimization , which we bundle in a large network Xpert.Plus
+Xpert.Plus is a project by Xpert.Digital.
+We have many years of experience in supporting and consulting on warehouse solutions and in warehouse optimization, which we combine under Xpert.Plus in a large network.

 Konrad Wolfenstein